rajvipulraj401/React/React notes/Module notes/README.md

 // Example of an attempt to use export default with an object (not allowed)
 // export default { subtract };
 ```
+Note: Since export default is used to declare a fallback value for a module or file, you can only have one value be a default export in each module or file.
+Additionally, you cannot use export default with var, let, or const
+---

 Note: Only one default export is allowed